The Post-Study Draw of London

 You might even be excited about the idea of working within one of these sectors – or, indeed, for any other big-name employer in the UK capital.
 There are certainly many such employers in London!

-The rights of EU and EEA residents to stay in London
+The rights of EU and EEA residents

 Though the job market in London is buoyant, there can still be fierce competition for graduate-level positions.
 Once you have graduated, you might find yourself having to send off applications for months before an interview finally lands in your lap.